 Other prominent 20th century psychologists were fervid atheists too, as well as Freud.
 Burrhus Skinner and Albert Ellis, the founders of the behaviorist school and rational emotive therapy respectively, were the best-known of these atheists.
 As a result, psychology came to be a breeding ground for atheism.
 A 1972 poll among the members of the American Psychology Association revealed that only 1.1 percent of psychologists in the country had any religious beliefs.
-Yet the great error into which most psychologists had fallen was unmasked by means of their own researches.

 In other words, atheism suffered a terrible defeat in the realm of psychology.

 The collapse of atheism in the 20th century applies to political and social ethics as much as it does to the various branches of science.

 The overthrow of communism is one of the most important examples of this.

 Communism was the major political result of the atheistic deviation of the 19th century.
 The founders of the ideology, Marx, Engels, Lenin, Trotsky and Mao, all adopted atheism as their most fundamental principle.

 Communist regimes wished to spread atheism throughout society and destroy religious beliefs.
 Terrible oppression was aimed at religious communities, particularly Muslims, in Stalin’s Russia, Red China, Cambodia, Albania and certain Eastern Bloc countries.
 This even turned into genocide.